The Erfurter Ressource

 Dr. Antje Bauer, forefront

 Naturally, when the Nazis and Soviets gained contol of Erfurt, they put an end to private spaces for the entire country.
 They did not want any group to exist independently of government control.
-My readers have to understand that: in a freedom-loving society, a government protects private associations.
+My readers have to understand that, in a freedom-loving society, a government protects private associations.
 In a dictatorial society, on the other hand, the government controls all associations.
-It has to prevent the ermergence of an independent point-of-view.
-More than that, the dictator has to weed freedom-loving concepts from the vocabulary, deny to the public the ability to think outside the realm of the accepted doctrines, and prevent them venturing into freedom-loving concepts again.
+After all, It has to prevent the ermergence of an independent point-of-view and a culture of dissent.
+More than that, the dictator has to weed freedom-loving concepts from the vocabulary, deny to the public the ability to think outside the realm of accepted doctrines, and prevent them venturing into freedom-loving concepts again.

-Franz (Ferenc) Liszt composed one of my favorite pieces of music for piano, "Au Bord d'une Source".
+Regarding the term Ressource, Franz Liszt composed one of my favorite pieces for piano, "Au Bord d'une Source".
 In English, "Beside the Spring."
-I heard it for the first time in college on a recording of piano-music by Vladimir Horowitz.
-"Au Bord d'une Source" is programmatic, inasmuch as it imitates the sound of spring-water spilling over rocks.
+I heard it for the first time in college on a recording by pianist Vladimir Horowitz.
+"Au Bord d'une Source" is programmatic, inasmuch as it imitates the sound of spring-water gushing from the ground and spilling over rocks.
 My father worked a lot with real estate and said that few sounds appeal to people more than water spilling over rocks.
 It inspired Liszt, and apparently Horowitz too, given his magical performance of it.

-I looked up "Ressource" on Wikipedia, which says that the latin root-word resurgere means to "gush forth."
+I looked up "Ressource" on Wikipedia, which says that the latin root-word, resurgere, means to "gush forth."
 Our human associations have that effect on us.
-We can do things in conjunction with others that we could not possibly do on our own.
+We can do things in conjunction with others that we cannot do on our own.
 Associations are serendepitous and have a positive effect on the possibilities.
 We can never accomplish as much as isolated units, which a dictator imposes on us.
-A dictator limits movement, and instead of fresh, flowing water, we get stagnant water, a stagnant thought-life, and a stagnant economy as a result.
+A dictator limits movement; so that, instead of fresh, flowing water, we get stagnant water, a stagnant thought-life, and a stagnant economy as a result.